frictionlessdata/livemark/pages/getting-started/using-markdown.md

 # Using Markdown

+Markdown is a lightweight markup language for creating formatted text using a plain-text editor.
+You use Markdown to write documents in your Livemark projects.
+With Livemark you can use all the base Markdown features along side with ones added by Github and Livemark iteself.

 ## Base Markdown

-Markdown is a lightweight markup language for creating formatted text using a plain-text editor.
-With Livemark you can use all the base Markdown features, for example:
+Base Markdown functionality includes:

 - Headings
 - Text styles